How to Help Your Child Deal With Bullies

 Rich005: I was wondering if there were studies on adults who were bullied earlier in life.
 I was bullied in elementary school and high school.
 Quite an unhappy time.
 I'm wondering if there are any residual side-effects that we can have later in life, even after the bullying has ended?

 Most of those people started out as victims and remained victims throughout their adult life.
-Both of these books are available through my web site as Dr. Carter is also my co-author of "Taking the Bully by the Horns".
+Both of these books are available on Amazon.

 David: What about the idea of "ignoring" the bully and, if the bully is engaging in verbal bullying, just not responding.